ntnn19/AlphaFold3_workflow/README.md

 An example JSON file is available in the example/ directory: example/example.json

-### 3. Create and Activate the Snakemake Environment
+### 3. Create & activate the Snakemake environment

 Install mamba or micromamba if not already installed.
 Then, set up and activate the environment using the following commands:
 ```bash